Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Experiments

 \section{Experiments}

-We quantitatively assess the effects of the social-semantic guidance field modulation on robot performance in terms of safety and social compliance, utilizing the quadruped robot Unitree Go2 for these experiments.
-The robot is equipped with a front UTLidar, a back mounted Livox Mid360, and a gimbal-mounted RealSense D435, as can be seen in Fig. \ref{fig:hardware}.
-The point clouds from the three sensors are fused into a robot-centric occupancy grid.
-Semantic segmentation is performed by YOLOv11n, a lightweight segmentation network, which is deployed on the Jetson Orin NX onboard.
-The robot's odometry is estimated using FastLIO2 \cite{xu2022fast}.
+We assess the social-semantic guidance field modulation in terms of safety and social compliance on the Unitree Go2 quadruped, equipped with a front UTLidar, a top Livox Mid360, and a gimbal-mounted RealSense D435 (Fig.~\ref{fig:hardware}).
+The three sensors' point clouds are fused into a robot-centric occupancy grid; the lightweight YOLOv11n \cite{yolo11_ultralytics} performs semantic segmentation on the onboard Jetson Orin NX, and odometry is from FastLIO2 \cite{xu2022fast}.
+The Laplace and Poisson equations are solved on a $100\times100$ grid ($0.05$~m, $5\times5$~m) across $10$ yaw slices via a GPU red-black SOR solver.
+On the onboard Jetson Orin NX, the Poisson solve takes ${\sim}25$--$30$~ms for a total grid loop of ${\sim}50$--$70$~ms (${\sim}15$~Hz); the MPC runs at $100$~Hz and the analytical filter at the odometry rate.